ImranR98/Backdraft/README.md

 - User authentication using JWT and refresh tokens.
 - Ability for authenticated users to manage their credentials and refresh tokens.
+- Auto generated OpenAPI spec and Swagger UI endpoint using tsoa and Swagger-UI-Express.
 - Automated testing for all API endpoints using Mocha, Chai, SuperTest, and mongodb-memory-server.
 - Standardized logging using Winston and Morgan.
 - Mongoose and TypeScript used for easier database querying and increased type safety.